 The Sonoran Seed Collaborative lives at Tovrea Castle at Carraro Heights, a historic site owned by the City of Phoenix, operated by Tovrea Carraro Society.
-This is where Arizona Columbine Garden Club volunteers are devoted to caring for and growing out the out.
+This is where Arizona Columbine Garden Club volunteers are devoted to caring for and growing mother plants for seed.

-We are currently working with Carianne Campbell from Strategic Habitat Enhancements, who has over 20 years of experience in natural resources documentation and planning throughout the southwestern U.S. and northwestern Mexico.
-Thank you also to Kara Barron of the Gila Watershed Partnership for her help with propagating plants and consulting on the project.
+Consulting for this project is Carianne Campbell from Strategic Habitat Enhancements, who has over 20 years of experience in natural resources documentation and planning throughout the southwestern U.S. and northwestern Mexico.
+Thank you also to Kara Barron and the staff at the Gila Watershed Partnership for her help with propagating plants and consulting on the project.

-Take a look at what you can find growing on our Sonoran Seed Collaborative plot on the grounds at Tovrea Castle.
-Each of these five species is unique and have strong importance in our desert ecosystems providing a multitude of benefits.
-Whether for pollinators, animal forage, or as early colonizers in disturbed areas, these plants are much more than just their beautiful blooms!
+Below are the species you can find at the site.
+Each of these four species is uniquely important within desert ecosystems providing a multitude of benefits.
+Whether for pollinators, nectar, forage, or as early colonizers in disturbed areas, these plants are much more than just their beautiful blooms.

 Desert Lavender (Hyptis or Condea emoryi) is a fragrant shrub in the Lamiaceae (mint family) and are commonly known as the bushmints.
 Desert Lavender is a medium to large perennial native to the deserts of southwestern United States, northwestern Mexico in Sonora and Baja California at elevations below 3,000 ft.

 Desert Lavender prefers sandy or gravelly soils with good drainage, and full sun or part shade.
 It’s a pollinator favorite and can tolerate summer water up to 1x per month.
 Learn more…